A-Fromell-ITxPT/SpecTest/apc/APC-II_Draft.md

         not be permitted in some Spaces.
     -   `medium` - A “normal sized” dog or similar
     -   `large` - A large dog
--   `others` - Anything that does not fit into the categories, or is defeats categorization.
+-   `others` - Anything that does not fit into the categories, or could not be categorized.

 > ***NOTE OAB:*** The reason I added `xs` and `small` for luggage was
 > that while these are not useful for vehicle level occupancy, they